Emotional: This is how they said goodbye to Bolito El Efi in Havana

 Third loss of the Cuban urban genre

-The first was that of El Dany, who passed away in July 2020 at the age of 31 in the Calixto García Hospital in Havana due to an acute cardiovascular condition, under circumstances that his partner Yomil publicly denounced as medical negligence.
+The first was that of El Dany, who passed away in July 2020 at the age of 31 at the Calixto García Hospital in Havana due to an acute cardiovascular condition, under circumstances that his partner Yomil publicly denounced as medical negligence.

 The second was that of El Taiger, murdered in Miami in October 2024 at the age of 37, after being shot on October 3 and dying on the 10th of that month at Jackson Memorial Hospital.

-Bolito El Efi had lived in the United States for a long time and had recently returned to Cuba, according to a video he posted on his Instagram account weeks before his death, making his passing even more shocking for those who knew him and were looking forward to reconnecting with him.
+Bolito El Efi had lived in the United States for a long time and had recently returned to Cuba, according to a video he posted on his Instagram account weeks before his death, making his passing even more shocking for those who knew him and were looking forward to reuniting with him.

 Filed under: